 “I wouldn’t be optimistic,” Kyl said this morning on Fox News.
 “I don’t want to create any false hope here. … There will be an announcement by the two co-chairs towards the end of the day as to what the result was either way.”

-A paper statement could be released late this afternoon, likely after the markets close, by co-chairs Murray and Rep. Jeb Hensarling, R-Texas, announcing the committee is over.
+Aides to the supercommittee members continue to half-heartedly insist that there are still conversations taking place at this late hour among members of the 12-person committee, but the prospects are grim and the senators look defeated.
+A paper statement will be released late this afternoon, likely after the markets close, by co-chairs Murray and Rep. Jeb Hensarling, R-Texas, announcing the committee is over.

 “It’s disappointing,” Kyl said during an interview with CNN this morning.